 Brief description:

 The subtopic includes approaches that encourage the development of PPDM competencies and four key skills (4K) through modern teaching approaches, especially inquiry-based learning (IBL) and the optimal, thoughtful use of modern technology.
-Indicate the possibilities of alternative delivery of teaching (in-person and online).
+It also indicates the possibilities of alternative delivery of teaching (in-person and online).

 Objectives: